WojciechKlups/PriceChecker/README.md

 ## Building .jar:

-To build an application to an execute <code>.jar</code> file you should choose one of the below commands:
+To build an application to an executable <code>.jar</code> file you should execute one of the below commands:

 - <code>mvn clean install -P dev</code> (building <code>.jar</code> for production environment),
 - <code>mvn clean install -P test</code> (building <code>.jar</code> for testing environment).